cloudfour/pleasantest/README.md

 You can use [`jest-dom`'s matchers](https://github.com/testing-library/jest-dom#table-of-contents) to make assertions against the state of the document.

-**You must `await` assertions.
-This is necessary to accomodate for the asynchronous communication with the browser.**
+> :warning: **Don't forget to `await` assertions!** This is necessary because the matchers execute in the browser.
+If you forget, your matchers may execute after your test finishes, and you may get obscure errors.

 ```js
 import { withBrowser } from 'pleasantest';